andrewjfreyer/monitor/README.md

 monitor
 =======

-<h1> Note: BREAKING CHANGE AS OF ver.
-0.1.575 - 'owner/' IS REMOVED FROM MQTT TOPIC PATH; UPDATES TO ENDPOINTS IS REQUIRED</h1>

 ***TL;DR***: Bluetooth-based passive presence detection of beacons, cell phones, and any other bluetooth device.
 The system is useful for [mqtt-based](http://mqtt.org) home automation.
 Installation instructions [here.](#installation-instructions-raspbian-jessie-lite-stretch)

 ____